CollinHemeltjen/SaxTP/README.md

 5. Use "java -jar SaxTP.jar" to run the executable.

 ## Developer
-1. Make sure you hava java installed.
+1. Make sure you have java installed.
 2. Make sure you have a capable IDE.
 3. Download the complete project.
 4. Run the program by running the Main.class